-Costa Rica rightfully should be called "Costas Ricas" because it has two coasts: one on the Pacific Ocean and one on the Caribbean Sea.
-These two coasts are as different from each other as are the Atlantic and Pacific coasts of North America.
+Costa Rica is named after one coast but of course has two, the Pacific and the Caribbean.
+These two coasts are as different from each other as are the East and West coasts of North America.

-Costa Rica’s Pacific coast is the most extensive, and is characterized by a rugged (although mostly accessible) coastline where forested mountains often meet the sea.
-It can be divided into four distinct regions -- Guanacaste, the Nicoya Peninsula, the Central Coast, and the Southern Coast.
-There are some spectacular stretches of coastline, and most of the country’s top beaches are here.
+Costa Rica’s Pacific coast is the most extensive, and is characterized by a rugged though mostly accessible coastline where forested mountains often meet the sea.
+It can be divided into four regions: Guanacaste, the Nicoya Peninsula, the Central Coast, and the Southern Coast.
+There are some spectacular stretches of coastline, and most of the country’s top beaches are here, as well as some of the best national parks.
 This coast varies from the dry, sunny climate of the northwest to the hot, humid rainforests of the south.

 The Caribbean coast can be divided into two roughly equal stretches.
 The remote northeast coastline is a vast flat plain laced with rivers and covered with rainforest; it is accessible only by boat or small plane.
-Farther south, along the stretch of coast accessible by car, are uncrowded beaches and even a bit of coral reef.
+Farther south, along the stretch of coast accessible by car, are uncrowded beaches and coral reefs.

 Bordered by Nicaragua in the north and Panama in the southeast, Costa Rica is only slightly larger than Vermont and New Hampshire combined.
 Much of the country is mountainous, with three major ranges running northwest to southeast.
 Among these mountains are several volcanic peaks, some of which are still active.
 Between the mountain ranges are fertile valleys, the largest and most populated of which is the Central Valley.
 With the exception of the dry Guanacaste region, much of Costa Rica’s coastal area is hot and humid and covered with dense rainforests.

-San José is Costa Rica’s capital and its primary business, cultural and social center -- it sits fairly close the country’s geographical center, in the heart of its Central Valley.
-It’s a sprawling, urban area, with a population of around 1 million.
-Its streets are narrow, in poor repair, poorly marked and often chocked full with traffic.
-However, a few notable parks, like the Parque La Sabana and Parque del Este, do serve to lessen the urban blight.
+San José: San José is Costa Rica’s capital and its primary business, cultural, and social center—and it sits close to the country’s geographical center, in the heart of the Central Valley (see below).
+It’s a sprawling urban area, with a metropolitan population of around two million.
+Its streets are narrow, in poor repair, poorly marked, and often chock-full of speeding, honking traffic.
+However, a few notable parks, like the Parque La Sabana and Parque del Este, serve to lessen the urban blight.
 San José is home to the country’s greatest collection of museums, fine restaurants and stores, galleries, and shopping centers.

-The Central Valley is characterized by rolling green hills that rise to heights between 900 and 1,200m (2,952–3,936 ft.) above sea level.
+The Central Valley: The Central Valley is surrounded by rolling green hills and mountains that rise to heights between 900 and 1,200m (2,952–3,936 ft.) above sea level.
 The climate here is mild and springlike year-round.
-It's Costa Rica’s primary agricultural region, with coffee farms making up the majority of landholdings.
-The rich volcanic soil of this region makes it ideal for farming.
+The rich volcanic soil of this region makes it Costa Rica’s primary agricultural region, with coffee farms making up the majority of landholdings.
 The country’s earliest settlements were in this area, and today the Central Valley (which includes San José) is densely populated, crisscrossed by decent roads, and dotted with small towns.
 Surrounding the Central Valley are high mountains, among which are four volcanic peaks.
-Two of these, Poás and Irazú, are still active and have caused extensive damage during cycles of activity in the past 2 centuries.
-Many of the mountainous regions to the north and to the south of the capital of San José have been declared national parks (Tapantí, Juan Castro, and Braulio Carrillo) to protect their virgin rainforests against logging.
+Three of these, Poás, Irazú, and Turrialba, are still active and have caused extensive damage during cycles of activity in the past 2 centuries.
+Many of the mountainous regions to the north and to the south of the capital of San José have been declared national parks (Tapantí, Juan Castro Blanco, and Braulio Carrillo) to protect their virgin rainforests against logging.

-The northwestern corner of the country near the Nicaraguan border is the site of many of Costa Rica’s sunniest and most popular beaches, including Playa del Coco, Playa Hermosa, Playa Flamingo, Playa Conchal, Tamarindo, and the Papagayo Peninsula.
+Guanacaste: The northwestern corner of the country near the Nicaraguan border is the site of many of Costa Rica’s sunniest and most popular beaches, including Playa del Coco, Playa Hermosa, Playa Flamingo, Playa Conchal, Tamarindo, and the Papagayo Peninsula.
 Scores of beach destinations, towns, and resorts are along this long string of coastline.
 Because many foreigners have chosen to build beach houses and retirement homes here, Guanacaste has experienced considerable development over the years.
-You won’t find a glut of Cancún-style high-rise hotels, but condos, luxury resorts, and golf courses have sprung up all up and down the coastline here.
-Still, you won't be towel-to-towel with thousands of strangers.
-On the contrary, you can still find long stretches of deserted sands.
+You won’t find a glut of Cancún-style high-rise hotels, but condos, luxury resorts, and golf courses have sprung up along the coastline here.
+But you can still find long stretches of deserted sands.
 However, more and more travelers are using Liberia as their gateway to Costa Rica, bypassing San José and the central and southern parts of the country entirely.

-While similar in terms of geography, climate, and ecosystems, as you head south from Guanacaste, the region begins to get more humid and moist.
-The forests are taller and lusher than those found in Guanacaste.
-The Nicoya peninsula itself juts out to form the Golfo de Nicoya (Nicoya Gulf), a large, protected body of water.
+As you head south from Guanacaste, the region is similar in terms of geography, climate, and ecosystems, but begins to get more humid and moist, with taller and lusher forests.
+The Nicoya Peninsula itself juts out to form the Golfo de Nicoya (Nicoya Gulf), a large, protected body of water.
 Puntarenas, a small fishing city, is the main port found inside this gulf, and one of the main commercial ports in all of Costa Rica.
-Puntarenas is also the departure point for the regular ferries that connect the Nicoya peninsula to San José and most of mainland Costa Rica.
+Puntarenas is also the departure point for the regular car ferries that connect the Nicoya Peninsula to mainland Costa Rica.

-This inland region lies to the north of San José and includes rainforests, cloud forests, hot springs, the country's two most active volcanoes (Arenal and Rincón de la Vieja), Braulio Carrillo National Park, and numerous remote lodges.
+The Northern Zone: This inland region lies to the north of San José and includes rainforests, cloud forests, hot springs, the famous Arenal Volcano, the vast Braulio Carrillo National Park, and numerous remote lodges.
 Because this is one of the few regions of Costa Rica without any beaches, it primarily attracts people interested in nature and active sports.
-Lake Arenal boasts some of the best windsurfing and kitesurfing in the world, as well as several good mountain-biking trails along its shores.
+Lake Arenal has some of the best windsurfing and kitesurfing in the world, as well as several good mountain-biking trails along its shores.
 The Monteverde Cloud Forest, perhaps Costa Rica’s most internationally recognized attraction, is another top draw in this region.

-Because it’s the most easily accessible coastline in Costa Rica, the central Pacific coast has a vast variety of beach resorts and hotels.
-Playa de Jacó, a beach just an hour or so drive from San José, attracts many sunbirds, charter groups, and a mad rush of Tico tourists every weekend.
-It is also very popular with young surfers, and has a distinct party vibe to it.
+The Central Pacific Coast: Because it’s the most easily accessible coastline in Costa Rica, the central Pacific coast has a vast variety of beach resorts and hotels.
+Jacó, a bustling beach town a little over an hour from San José, attracts sunbirds, charter groups, and a mad rush of Costa Rican tourists every weekend.
+It is also very popular with young surfers, and has a distinct party vibe.
 Manuel Antonio, one of the most emblematic destinations in Costa Rica, is built up around a popular coastal national park, and caters to people looking to blend beach time and fabulous panoramic views with some wildlife viewing and active adventures.
-This region is also home to the highest peak in Costa Rica -- Mount Chirripó -- a beautiful summit, where frost is common.
+South of Manuel Antonio, you’ll encounter a wild coastal region where thick rainforests coat steep hillsides that lead down to the undeveloped beaches of Dominical, Matapalo, Uvita, and beyond.
+This region is also home to the highest peak in Costa Rica—Mount Chirripó—a beautiful summit, where frost is common.

-This hot, humid region is one of Costa Rica’s most remote and undeveloped.
+The Southern Zone: This hot, humid region is one of Costa Rica’s most remote and undeveloped.
 It is characterized by dense rainforests, large national parks and protected areas, and rugged coastlines.
 Much of the area is uninhabited and protected in Corcovado, Piedras Blancas, and La Amistad national parks.
 A number of wonderful nature lodges are spread around the shores of the Golfo Dulce and along the Osa Peninsula.
 There’s a lot of solitude to be found here, due in no small part to the fact that it’s hard to get here and hard to get around.
-But if you like your ecotourism authentic and challenging, you’ll find the southern zone to your liking.
+But if you like your ecotourism authentic and challenging, you’ll find the Southern Zone to your liking.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.